 What can I do before or after the Boat Race?

-This area of London is full of great pubs and restaurants that are perfect for a pre or post race pint and bite to eat.
+This area of London is full of great pubs and restaurants that are perfect for a pre or post-race pint and bite to eat.
 Fulham Palace is a fantastic place to while away a few hours at the museum or in the gardens and Bishop’s Park will have beer tents and food available from 12pm to 7pm.
-If you don’t want to join the crowds on the riverbank, Bishop’s Park will also show the race on large screens to people hanging out around the food and drink.
+If you don’t want to join the crowds, Bishop’s Park will also show the race on large screens.

 If you decide to head down to the river this weekend, enjoy the race!
 Want to visit where it all began?
 Take a day trip to Cambridge and Oxford from London and explore the beautiful university cities with an expert guide.
 Alternatively, have a look at our range of Oxford university tours that go to other top locations.